 ACMNP in Glen Canyon provides:

-Our Glen Canyon – Lake Powell team is typically comprised of 3-4 individuals who all serve in the same park location.
+Our Glen Canyon – Lake Powell team is typically comprised of 2 teams of 3-4 individuals who serve at Wahweap Marina or Bullfrog Marina

-Ministry team members seek employment at the Lake Powell Resort at the Wahweap Marina location.
+Ministry team members seek employment at the Lake Powell Resort at the Wahweap or Bullfrog Marina locations.

 "My summer at Bullfrog was marked by moments of embodying and extending the love of Jesus Christ through impactful conversations and interactions, placing little nuggets of wisdom and truth in people’s lives, whether tourists or friends in the park.
 This summer was a constant opportunity to minister to those around us through word, action, and deed."